Why Are So Many Farmers Markets Failing? Because The Market Is Saturated

 "There are way too many markets," she says.
 "The markets have started cannibalizing both customers and farmers from other markets to keep going."

-Eggert also points to myriad other options that consumers have for accessing fresh foods, including community-supported agriculture (CSA) and home delivery options from companies such as Amazon, Instacart or Blue Apron that might be more convenient than shopping a Saturday morning market.
+Eggert also points to myriad other options that consumers have for accessing fresh foods, including community-supported agriculture and home delivery options from companies such as Amazon, Instacart or Blue Apron that might be more convenient than shopping at a Saturday morning market.

 The farmers market in downtown Manteno, Ill., couldn't compete with larger markets, according to Sarah Marion, president and CEO of the Manteno Chamber of Commerce.

 Organizers kept the market going for more than a decade.
-In 2014, when the number of farmers and customers began to decline, the Chamber of Commerce changed locations and switched from Thursday to Tuesday evenings in the hopes of reviving the market.
+In 2014, when the number of farmers and customers began to decline, the Chamber of Commerce changed the market's location and switched from Thursday to Tuesday evenings in hopes of reviving the market.
 Its efforts failed, and Manteno hosted its last market in the summer of 2018.

-"At the end, we had two farm vendors, and the customers would tell us, 'There are only two farm vendors, so we stopped coming,'" Marion recalls.
+"At the end, we had two farm vendors, and the customers would tell us, 'There are only two farm vendors, so we stopped coming,' " Marion recalls.

 Like other market managers, Marion cites fierce competition among local farmers markets.

-Just 10 miles south of Manteno, the Kankakee Farmers Market is still going strong.
-Peggy Mayer, executive director of the Kankakee Development Corporation, believes the success is due, in part, to the longevity of the market.
+Just 10 miles south of Manteno, the Kankakee Farmers' Market is still going strong.
+Peggy Mayer, executive director of the Kankakee Development Corporation, believes the success is due in part to the longevity of the market.

-"Some farmers aren't willing to take a chance on a new market," Mayer admits.
+"Some farmers aren't willing to take a chance on a new market," Mayer says.
 "Our market has been around for 25 years; we have a track record in the community.
 This is a market where [farmers] know they're going to sell out."

 The market, which is held on Saturday mornings from May through October, attracts up to 50 vendors each week.
 Many of the farmers have tried participating in other markets, but most aren't producing enough food to serve multiple locations, according to Mayer.

-Marion believes that customers are also drawn to bigger markets for more variety and one-stop shopping (and farmers benefit from selling all of their harvest through one large market).
+Marion believes that customers are drawn to bigger markets for more variety and one-stop shopping (and farmers benefit from selling all of their harvest through one large market).
 Still, smaller markets continue popping up, often in close proximity to other smaller markets.

-Eggert says that communities, often hyper-focused on improving access to fresh, locally grown foods and caught up in the excitement of a new neighborhood amenity, fail to think through the logistics: There are too few farmers and too few customers to make multiple markets viable.
+Eggert says that communities, often hyperfocused on improving access to fresh, locally grown foods and caught up in the excitement of a new neighborhood amenity, fail to think through the logistics: There are too few farmers and too few customers to make multiple markets viable.
 Rather than packing up their tents, smaller struggling markets could combine forces with each other to create a single, stronger farmers market.

 Before setting up farmers markets in every available park, public square and church parking lot, Eggert encourages would-be organizers to consider if the demand for fresh foods is being met through existing markets and whether it makes sense to partner with a neighboring community to establish a market.

-Note: A previous version of this story incorrectly referred to Arroyo Grande as Aurora Grande.